khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 If giving these permissions to the terminal emulator makes you uncomfortable, you could always download the source code to Android Terminal Emulator and compile your own version.
 (Edit the AndroidManifest?.xml file to remove the INTERNET and WRITE_EXTERNAL_STORAGE permissions.)

 ## Why don't the Arrow Keys / DPAD / Trackball work ?
 They do work, sort of.
 They send the proper escape sequences for VT-100 terminal arrow keys.
-What's missing is that pre-Gingerbread (pre 2.3) versions of the default Android shell does not recognize these escape sequences.
+What's missing is that pre-Gingerbread (pre 2.3) versions of the default Android shell do not handle these escape sequences.
 Gingerbread (Android 2.3) and later versions of Android work correctly.
 But that doesn't help people with older versions of Android.

 If you have a Froyo (2.2) or earlier version of Android, you can fix this problem by installing an alternate shell, such as the one in Busybox.
 The Busybox "ash" shell recognizes the arrow escape sequences sent by the terminal emulator.